chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 - [ ] Create a shareable, linkable record of the conversation or meeting and share it only with members involved.
 This can be a Google Doc, a Hackmd file, or an Etherpad link.
 Once the document is created, you can transcribe/add the notes and actions from your conversation.
 - [ ] Ensure you have a record of everyone that attended or participated in the discussion.
 We recommend capturing the individual's name and GitHub/GitLab username.
 This will help you identify who said what and who to tag in the conversation.
 - [ ] Tell people what you are going to do.
-This can be done in a variety of ways, but the goal is to keep everyone aligned.
-If the private conversation you want to make public is specific to a subset of the community (i.e., people who attended specific events), tell them first, then tell the rest of the community.
+This can be done in various ways, but the goal is to keep everyone aligned.
+If the private conversation you want to make public is specific to a subset of the community (i.e., people who attended particular events), tell them first, then say to the rest of the community.

 #### Consent and credit

 > **Important**
-> This is a crucial step to build trust with those that participated in the conversation.
+> This is a crucial step to build trust with conversation participants.
 > If you have decided that the conversation will be shared, make it explicit and get individuals' consent.
 The next steps assume you've done this.

 - [ ] Grab a copy of the [Template: Asking for consent](./templates/ask_for_consent.md) and fill it out with the relevant information.
-The goal of this is to explain what you are planning to do, ask for their consent, allow them to review the draft document, and explain what is expected of them.
+The goal is to explain what you plan to do, ask for their consent, allow them to review the draft document, and explain what is expected of them.
 - [ ] Send the message to everyone who participated in the conversation.
 - [ ] Record responses as they come in.

 #### Loop back with participants

-- [ ] Update the document based on participants' consent responses by anonymizing some people, or omitting some content, or both.
+- [ ] Update the document based on participants' consent responses by anonymizing some people, omitting content, or both.
 - [ ] Share the resource with everyone who participated in the conversation.
-At this point, you want to focus on: adequate credit and provide a precise deadline for any feedback.
+At this point, you want to focus on: adequate credit and provide a precise deadline for feedback.
 You can use the [Template: Loop back](./templates/loop_back.md) to share a link to the updated document.
   > **Warning**
   > Some people might want to change their credit preferences at this stage.
 Be prepared to accommodate these changes.
 - [ ] Incorporate any suggestions or feedback.